ricallinson/bs/README.md

 ### `println(text, ...)`

-Prints a text string to console with a new line (LF for bash, CRLF for batch).
+Prints a text string to console with a new line.

 ### TODO: `call(path, arg, ...)`